Tom Tait (volleyball)

-George Thomas "Tom" Tait (born January 12, 1937) is an American professor, author, and volleyball coach.
-Tait founded both the Penn State Nittany Lions women's volleyball and Penn State Nittany Lions men's volleyball teams beginning in 1974.
+George Thomas Tait (December 13, 1937 – January 10, 2024) was an American volleyball coach.
+He founded both the Penn State Nittany Lions women's volleyball and Penn State Nittany Lions men's volleyball teams beginning in 1974.
 Since then, the teams have won a combined 9 NCAA national championships (women's: 7; men's: 2).
-Because of his success in developing the Penn State programs, he has been known as the "founding father" of Penn State volleyball.
+Because of his success in developing the Penn State programs, he was known as the "founding father" of Penn State volleyball.

+Early life

+Tait attended the University of Maryland, College Park, where he was an All-American high jumper on the Maryland Terrapins track and field team placing 6th at the 1959 NCAA Track and Field Championships.

 Penn State

 Tait received his Ph.D. from Penn State in 1969 and became a faculty member.
 Prior to going into volleyball, he served as assistant track and field coach.
 He was approached by both the men's and women's volleyball clubs to help build the programs in 1974.

 Women's team

 Tait began building the Penn State women's volleyball program in the early 1970s, elevating them from club to varsity status.
 The first official team began playing in 1976.
-Tait, who was also coaching the men's team, decided to focus on the men's team and passed the helm to Russ Rose, who would go on to becoming one of the most successful coaches in NCAA history.
+Tait, who was also coaching the men's team, decided to focus on the men's team and passed the helm to Russ Rose, who would go on to become one of the most successful women’s volleyball coaches in NCAA history.